-Lawtons Solicitors has a dedicated team of criminal law solicitors ready to offer advice on matters relating to criminal damage.
+At Lawtons we have a specialist team of criminal law solicitors who are able to advise and assist you with matters relating to criminal damage.

 - To whom the property belongs

 - Whether the damage was caused without lawful reason